drhsqlite/fossil-mirror/www/glossary.md

     commit.
 Fossil users find each of these different words for the same concept useful for expressive purposes among ourselves, but to Fossil proper, they all mean the same thing.

-    You will find all of these synonyms used in the Fossil documentation.
-    Some day we may settle on a single term, but it doesn’t seem likely.

 *   Check-ins are immutable.